w0mby/XpPeacefulRewarding/README.md

 - **More Activities**: We plan to add more activities and events that reward players with XP.
 - **Customizable Rewards**: Allow server admins to customize XP rewards for different activities.
 - **Additional Challenge Types**: Expand the Pass the Day Challenge system with more objectives and special events.
+- **Monster Creation Variants**: Add new variants and abilities to the Frankenstein's Abomination Assembly.
 - **Seasonal Events**: Implement special challenges during in-game seasons or real-world holidays.
+- **Configuration Options**: Add more configuration options for server admins to customize feature behavior.

 Enjoy a more rewarding Minecraft experience with XPRewards!
 If you have any suggestions or feedback, feel free to reach out.